Louis Prévost de Sansac: Reign of Henri II

-Reign of Francis II
+Reign of François II

 In the wake of the Conspiracy of Amboise the Guise administration was faced with a crisis of authority in the country.
 To counteract a descent into disorder, new super-governorships were created.
 Alongside these, Sansac held the governorship of Angoumois in the interior for them loyally.

 Reign of Charles IX

 As royal authority continued to crumble with the outbreak of open civil war, Sansac asked to be relieved of his office in September 1562.
-With Francis, Duke of Guise assassinated at the climax of the first war of religion, the perpetrator Jean de Poltrot was quickly apprehended.
+With François, Duke of Guise assassinated at the climax of the first war of religion, the perpetrator Jean de Poltrot was quickly apprehended.
 Under torture he confessed that among the Protestants, Louis, Duke of Montpensier and Sansac were particularly loathed for their persecution of the religion.
 In the Montmorency-Guise feud that blossomed as a result of recriminations for ultimate responsibility for the assassination, Sansac aligned himself with the Guise, making an oath in 1565 to violently purge France of heresy and avenge the death of Guise up to the fourth generation.

 With the Peace of Longjumeau having concluded the second civil war, Sansac was among those royal councillors, aligned with Lorraine in their desire to overturn it.

 During the third civil war he led forces for the crown in an attempt to reduce the Huguenot town of La Charité-sur-Loire, his 7000 men were however unable to successfully break the town, and called off their siege in late 1569.
 With this failure, he sought to siege Vézelay but his efforts here were thwarted by both the garrison and nearby Huguenot forces.
 He abandoned his attempts on the town on 16 December.